nlp-tlp/gqvis/README.md

 ### Visualising nodes and links directly

-The first is to visualise a given list of nodes and edges, for example:
+You can also visualise a given list of nodes and edges - No Neo4j required.
+For example:

     nodes = [
         {